kaylacasale/horiseon-refactor-accessibility/README.md

 **Refactoring** means restructing existing code while not changing its original functionality.

-**Accessibility** is important to ensure website is usable to maximum users.
+**Accessibility** is important to ensure the website is usable to maximum users.

 ## Installation
 Link to Horiseon Webpage with Improved Accessibility: file:///Users/kaylacasale/Desktop/UCLA/homework/01-homework/horiseon-refactor-accessibility/index.html